Quizz1Cal/Semester-2/COMP30020 - DEC/Prolog.md

 **Terms** are data structures, of the atomic, compound of variable variety.
 (Datalog doesn't have compound).
 - Atomic terms: Floats, Integers and atoms
+- Integers can be written with `_`; these are ignored, are only for readability.

 **Variable terms** are variables; they denote a single unknown term.
 - Start with CAPITAL/_ followed by alphanum or _.